EBZebra/docs/edge/source/guide/configreference.md

 	<LogInfo value="1"/>

 ### LogUser
-Enables or Disables the logging of messages from the user application.
-If we set this to 1, it enables the following levels i.e. User, Info, Warning & Error, even if Info or Warning or Error levels is not set to 1.
-Data can be logged using the Log API
+Controls logging of User, Info, Warning and Error messages from the user application.
+Overrides LogWarning, LogError and/or LogInfo settings.
+Data can be logged using the Log API.

 **Possible Values**